xapple/gefes/README.md

     $ mkdir repos
     $ cd repos
     $ git clone git@github.com:xapple/gefes.git

+NB: the access to this repository is restricted.

 #### Step 2A: Modify your python search path
 Here you will edit your ``.bashrc`` or ``.bash_profile`` to add a reference to the module you just downloaded.
 When you type `import gefes` python will know where to look !